Restoring a Supreme Model 560-A Vedolyzer

 The front panel has been cleaned and polished, and the two push button switch banks pulled, restored, and reinstalled, so now I want to get the front back on quickly to lessen the chance of breaking any wires on the components that are just hanging loose without it.
 I added flat washers under all the potentiometer nuts to protect the front panel finish, with the exception of the Focus and Intensity pots, which are insulated from the front panel by phenolic washer sets.
 I also removed the internal-tooth lock washers from under the heads of the fillester head screws that attach the front panel to the chassis.
 The toothed washers were digging into the aluminum panel and ruining the finish around the screw holes.
 But there are still external-tooth washers under the nuts on the chassis side.

 While waiting on parts I created a graticule using a scan of one from the Supreme Instruments site.
 The lines on this one are not printed but cut into a heavy piece of plastic with an exacto knife and then filled with a black paint pen.
 The lettering is also done with the paint pen.
 It slips under the three little ears on the front of the bezel.
-This particular graticule would be for use with the model 561 generator in sweep mode and would have come with the 561.
+This particular graticule is for use with the model 561 generator in sweep mode, and one came with the 561, and also with the 560-A.

 Under the Wavemeter subchassis I replaced all three resistors and two of the three capacitors (the mica was OK) that connect to the Multiplier switches.
 I ran into a small problem replacing the resistors, the leads on my modern film resistors are just a little too short.
 I had one older 1/2-watt film resistor with longer leads for the 4K ohm resistor, but had to dig through my 1-watt carbon comp resistor drawers to come up with the other two replacements.